christinazavou/ANNFASS/documentation/papers/generic/octant_based/ocnn.md

     Note that if we have a batch of e.g. 4 3D objects to be used in a training step, these 4 objects will generate different octrees .. thus we need to do something for the efficient convolution of all at once.
 We merge these 4 octrees into one super-octree (concatenate vectors at each depth and do some re-calculations of keys etc)

 ##### CNN operations on the octree
+ for convolution basically we have: our feature vector that can be of shape widthxheightxchannels and our kernel that has a size in width, height and channel and we can have N kernels ...

+ here, in OCNN, we have our octant feature (of n channels) and the convolution weights (filter) .. and we just do a matrix product

+_**the convolution with kernel size K requires the access of K^3-1 neighboring octants of an octant (neighbor in any dir)**_ keeping hash tables to access neighbors etc makes it possible and efficient .. searching only once for 8 octant children when stride is 1 or 2 makes it more efficient..

+for pooling, usually we do max pooling of kernel size 2 and stride 2 .. here because 8 children are stored consecutively we just pick max element out of 8 consecutive elements ..

+unpooling is up-sampling. usually we use max-unpooling.

+data storage and CNN computations are only applied in non empty octants.

+##### Architecture

+operation sequence applied at l-th depth octants:
+Ul defined as “convolution + BatchNormalization + ReLU + pooling”

+number of channels of the feature map for Ul is set to 2^max(1, 9-l) _**convolution kernel size is 3**_

+input ---> Ud ---> U(d-1) ----> ... ---> U2
+(i guess we stop at U2 because we can't convolve with kernel size 3 in depth level 0 or 1 where we have one or two octants in each dir accordingly)

+1. For object classification:
+    - add two FC layers, a softmax layer, two dropout layers i.e. OCNN + Dorpout + FC + Dropout+ FC + Softmax
+2. For shape retrieval:
+    - _**use the output of object classification as the key to search for the most similar shapes to the query_** (i guess utilizing siamese network ?)
+3. For shape part segmentation:
+    - use deconvolution network after convolution network ==> OCNN ... + ...mirror of OCNN i.e. OCNN(d) ---> DU2 --> DU3 ---> DUd

+##### Experiments on:
+i7 3.2ghz, geforce 1080, 8gb memory

+##### Experiments use:
+SGD
+momentum 0.9
+weight decay 0.0005
+batch size 32
+dropout ratio 0.5
+initial lr 0.1, decreased by factor of 10 after every 10 epochs optimization stops after 40 epochs

+##### Training data for classification
+augment data: 12 poses for each model

+##### Experiments on classification
+loss function = cross entropy

+1. on resolution:
+    OCNN(3), ...OCNN(8) i.e. resolution 8^3...resolution 256^3

+2. on input representation:
+    full voxel with binary signal (not OCNN but VoxNet) full voxel with normal signal with zero vectors in empty voxels (not OCNN but VoxNet) octree with normal signal (OCNN)
+    octree with binary signal (OCNN)

+##### Experiments on retrieval
+since we have 12 poses for each object, when we use the classification network we get one output vector for each of these 12 poses. then we can use pooling to get one output feature vector.
+For retrieval, we get the feature vector for all the shapes, and then we use vector distance to retrieve the most similar shapes.

+##### Experiments on part segmentation

+They used CRF refinement

+##### performance measures
+- computation:
+    - average time per iteration
+    - peak GPU memory consumption
+- retrieval:
+    - precision
+    - recall
+    - mAP
+    - F-score
+    - NDCG

 ### Notes:
 - they didnt use different levels of octrees...i.e. dense and sparse areas had same octree level